 No one was killed but a few were knocked off their feet.

 During the Great Thunderstorm of Widecombe-in-the-moor in 1638, four were killed and about 60 injured when a ball of lightning careered into the church and almost completely destroyed it.
-You can imagine how the phenomena was attributed at the time, all stinking of sulphur and attacking a church.
+You can imagine how the phenomena was attributed at the time, stinking of sulphur and attacking a church.
 As far as they were concerned, Satan was on the rampage.

-The priest, George Lyde, was unscathed, but his wife “had her ruff and the linen next her body, and her body, burnt in a very pitiful manner”.
+The priest, George Lyde, was unscathed, but his wife “had her ruff and the linen next her body, and her body, burnt in a very pitiful manner.”
 One poor chap – Robert Mead – struck a pillar so hard that it left an indentation; his skull was shattered, and his brain hurled to the ground.
 “Master Hill a Gentleman of good account in the Parish” was thrown so violently against a wall that he died later that night; oddly, his son, sitting next to him, was unhurt.

-Leaping forward to July 2011 there was another incident in Liberec, Czech Republic, where a ball flew through the control room of a local emergency service, bounced about a bit, made all the computers freeze, knocked out communications then promptly disappeared leaving one broken monitor and the smell of burning electrics.
+Leaping forward to July 2011 there was another incident in Liberec, Czech Republic, where a ball flew through the control room of a local emergency service, bounced about a bit, made all the computers freeze, knocked out communications, then promptly disappeared leaving one broken monitor and the smell of burning electrics.

 Ball Lightning Theories

 So what causes these things?
-Obviously they’re difficult to study, if you don’t know where or when something is going to happen it’s pretty darned tricky to find anything out about them.
+Obviously they’re difficult to study, if you don’t know where or when something is going to happen it’s pretty darned tricky to find anything out about it.
 Theories abound though, there’s plenty of conjecture in the field of ball lightning.
 Here’s a small slice of it: